 TripAdvisor’s top ten Edinburgh restaurants revealed across the capital

-Where should you visit next in Edinburgh?
+Which Edinburgh restaurants should you visit next?
 TripAdvisor may just have so top tips on where to dine out.
 With restrictions eased enough to enjoy a hearty meal in the capital, where should you head for the best cuisine Edinburgh has to offer?
 TripAdvisor has all the answers, as we have collated a list of the top ten best restaurants in the capital, as chosen by their consumers.

 #10 – The Piper’s Rest Public House – Royal Mile